AllanRaf/wowvideo/README.md

 ## Future Work

-- Display number of unseen videos underneath each channel.
 - Let the user skip a video by pressing on the same channel again.
+- Update number of unseen videos underneath a channel